 Explore it on Goodreads or Amazon.

-Other books by this author include The Hour of Dust and Ashes
+Other books by this author which I have reviewed include The Hour of Dust and Ashes

 Second in the Charlie Madigan urban fantasy series revolving around a human evolving into something much more.